In this guide, you will learn about common problems that cause BMW engine malfunction and diagnose the problem yourself.

 Codes: 2FBA, 2FBF, 29DC, 29E2

-If you have a turbocharged BMW that feels down and power and sluggish on acceleration, you may have a boost leak.
+If you have a turbocharged BMW that feels down and powerful and sluggish on acceleration, you may have a boost leak.

 You should also check the charge piping that connects the turbo with the intercooler and intake manifold.